 Fortunately, as journalists, they allowed us to explore the site, which lies in the heart of the Diquís Delta region.

 There are around 300 stone spheres in Costa Rica, and over 10% of them lie on this 10-acre property.
 Known locally as Las Bolas, the Diquís Spheres range in size from a few centimeters to over 6 feet in diameter, can weigh up to 15 tons, and are said to be almost perfectly round.

-But the Diquís culture disappeared sometime after the Spanish conquest in 1502, and their spheres were lost to history for more than 400 years.
+But the Diquís culture disappeared sometime after the Spanish conquest in 1502, and Las Bolas were lost to history for more than 400 years.

-The Stone Spheres of the Finca 6 Archeological Site were discovered during the agricultural boom of the 1930s, when the United Fruit Company cleared this jungle land to make way for banana plantations.
+The natural stone spheres at this Costa Rica historical site were first discovered during the agricultural boom of the 1930s.
+That’s when the United Fruit Company began clearing this jungle land to make way for their banana plantations.

-Using bulldozers, the workmen clumsily pushed these ancient artifacts out of the way, damaging many of them in the process.
+Using bulldozers, the workmen clumsily pushed the ancient stone spheres out of the way, ultimately damaging many of them in the process.

-Science soon took an interest.
+Science soon took an interest in the mysterious spheres of Costa Rica.
 Doris Stone, the daughter of a United Fruit executive, published an article about them in 1943.